alexey-pkv/GodotLighter/docs/SQLNode.md

 | `binds`    | Array  | An array of values to bind to the query parameters.     |
 | `failsafe` | int    | The highest number of records expected to be retrieved. |

-**Description**: The behaciour of this method is exactly the same as `query_all`, but you can overide the failsafe value.
-If more than `failsafe` records are selecteds the query will raise an error and return an empty set.
+**Description**: The behaviour of this method is exactly the same as `query_all`, but you can override the failsafe value.
+If more than `failsafe` records are selected the query will raise an error and return an empty set.

 ---